Stephen Sacksteder, Board Chair - Retired Community Member

 Graduate of Purdue University with a BS in Organizational Leadership & Supervision.

-She has been with Perdue since 2016 and is a wife to Dustin, mother to Peyton, Bodie & Leah, and a fur mama to Rocky & Griff.
+She has been with Perdue since 2016 and is the wife of Dustin, mother to Peyton, Bodie & Leah, and a fur mama to Rocky & Griff.
 Sara also serves on the YMCA Board and Youth First's HR Committee, and is a mentor for the Daviess County CEO group.

 “My service to United Way began a long time ago when I was one of their first youth board representatives as a senior at Washington High School.
 It is a blessing to continue serving our community through this impactful organization.
 Through its agency funding and special projects, I have seen firsthand how significant the United Way of Daviess County was, is, and will be in the future”